Open-Wine-Components/umu-database/README.md

             ret.add("gamedrive")
 ```

--   You can have duplicate lines for the same game, the UMU_ID for the game may be different for different store fronts.
-The only time the umu-id will be the same is if a Steam version exists.
+-   You can have duplicate records for the same game where the UMU_ID for the game may be different across storefronts.
+The only time the umu ID will be the same is if a Steam version exists.

     Example (no steam version):